sodiumsun/snackcache/README.md

 # One line change.
 That's it.
 client = OpenAI(base_url="http://localhost:8000/v1")
 ```
+Works with existing SDKs.
+No code changes beyond the base URL.

 **The insight:** Most developers use similar patterns - common system prompts, standard instructions, popular use cases.
 When you get a cache hit, it might be from: